SUBMISSIONS FOR NZIFF 2020 NOW OPEN

 6. Films must be the final finished work.

-7. Declaration of conflict of interest must accompany submission of films made by or in any way connected with Madman Entertainment, the Wallace Arts Trust or NZIFF staff and trustees or their families.
+7. Declaration of conflict of interest must accompany submission of films made by or in any way connected with Madman Entertainment, Auckland Live or NZIFF staff and trustees or their families.

 1. The NZIFF will select a shortlist of twelve films, which will be viewed by an appointed selector.
 The selector will then select the finalists